SoftInstigate/restheart-website/learn/tutorial.md

 ## Introduction

-In this tutorial we use RESTHeart to create a database, a collection and a couple of documents in MongoDB.
+In this tutorial we use RESTHeart to create a **database**, a **collection** and a couple of **documents** in MongoDB.
 Then we show how to perform simple queries.
-We take for granted that you already have a little basic knowledge of MongoDB, but nothing more.
+Here we use **Docker** because it's the easiest way to run RESTHeart and MongoDB together.

-Here we use [httpie](https://httpie.org/), a brilliant command line HTTP client (you can also use [curl](https://curl.haxx.se) of course, but httpie gives a colorized and formatted output that it's much easier to read).
+> We use [httpie](https://httpie.org/), a command line HTTP client ([curl](https://curl.haxx.se) is fine, but httpie is easier to use and produces a colorized and formatted output that's easier to read).
+For a primer read [httpie: A CLI http client that will make you smile](http://radek.io/2015/10/20/httpie/).

 ## Start MongoDB and RESTHeart